 Need help paying your fees?

-The Board of Governors of the California Community College system offers a fee waiver program for low-income residents of California that are attending a community college.
-The BOG fee waiver will waive all per unit enrollment fees for an eligible student.
+The Board of Governors of the California Community College system offers a fee waiver program for low-income residents of California who are attending a community college.
+The California College Promise Grant (formerly known as Board of Governors [BOG] fee waiver) will waive all per-unit enrollment fees for an eligible student.
 It will also waive a portion of parking permit fees.
-To qualify for a BOG fee waiver, you need to:
+To qualify for a California College Promise Grant, you need to:

 - Be classified as a resident of California or AB 540 student, according to Admissions and Records.

 - Meet income criteria by: